MicrosoftDocs/playfab-docs/playfab-docs/gamemanager/quickstart.md

 ## Your studios and Titles

-When you have successfully created your account, studio, and first game, Game Manger opens in the dashboard for your Title.
+When you have successfully created your account, studio, and first game, Game Manager opens in the dashboard for your Title.

 The next time you log in, Game Manager opens the **My Studios and Titles** page.
 From there, you can select a Title to open its dashboard.
-For a detailed introduction to the features of Game Manager, see [Game Manger reference](reference.md).
+For a detailed introduction to the features of Game Manager, see [Game Manager reference](reference.md).

 Many API calls require a TitleId, which is the string ID found beneath the title of your game.
 In the following dashboard, the title is "My Game" and TitleId is "F71AC."